안녕하세요.토미입니다.

 This sounds very reliable because I express a strong will to finish this task.

-If you say this phrase in your office, your boss would be very happy to see you motivated.
+If you say this phrase in your office, your boss will be pleased to see you motivated.

 You can use this to show what you are planning to do.